KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 8. **Attractor dynamics** — Expression ratio determines which states are "downhill"

-9. **Contra-Biospiral** — Bidirectionality preserved across paired universes in limit cases
+9. **Contra-Biospiral** — Contra-pairing structurally entailed across the full expression spectrum; in limit cases, the sole mechanism for preserving bidirectionality

 10. **Integration** — Compatible with Spiral Calculus, CIT, and the Dimensional Lattice